-- Existence of ID proofing artifacts substantiate the antecedent verification outcome - Mechanisms are in place that bind the individual to the asserted identity - b) Recorded videos or video calls where person's face is visually verified by an officer against a government issued photo ID. - 3) High Level of Assurance Certificates - in addition to the requirements apply for Medium Level, the individual's identity is verified based on one of the following methods: - a) In-person verification where person's face is visually matched by an officer against a photo on a government issued photo ID,
+- Existence of ID proofing artifacts substantiate the antecedent verification outcome - Mechanisms are in place that bind the individual to the asserted identity - b) Recorded videos or video calls where person's face is visually verified by an officer against a government issued photo ID, or - c) Receive a digitally signed certificate from by the requestor using a medium assurance certificate, issued by a CA participating in the Saudi National PKI. - 2) High Level of Assurance Certificates - in addition to the requirements apply for Medium Level, the individual's identity is verified based on one of the following methods: - a) In-person verification where person's face is visually matched by an officer against a photo on a government issued photo ID, - b) Strong 2-factor authentication offered by:

-- b) Strong 2-factor authentication offered by: - i) A national data owner such as the Saudi Data & Al Authority (SDAIA), its subsidiaries/affiliates, Service Delivery arms or Agencies, - ii) A Saudi Government agency that issues a government ID such as passport, driving license, residence permit etc. - c) Biometric varication, such as face verification or fingerprint verification.
+- i) A national data owner such as the Saudi Data & Al Authority (SDAIA), its subsidiaries/affiliates, Service Delivery arms or Agencies, - ii) A Saudi Government agency that issues a government ID such as passport, driving license, residence permit etc. - c) Biometric varication, such as face verification or fingerprint verification, or - d) Receive a digitally signed certificate from by the requestor using a high assurance certificate, issued by a CA participating in the Saudi National PKI.

-Detailed requirements for the different certificate types are provided in Appendix-A in this document.
+Detailed requirements for the different certificate types are provided in Appendix-A: Certificate Types & Policies in this document.